 Together with its brother the MX, the ME camera follows the K series, forming the M series.
 The keyword is now compactness, both for the bodies and for the lenses.
 At the price, in my opinion, of lower robustness and optical quality.
 I chose it to benefit from an automatic exposure camera (with aperture priority).

 In a sense, this camera is more modern than its predecessors, with a vertical travel metal blade shutter, and a light emitting diode display in the viewfinder.
 The focusing is achieved by a split-image rangefinder.
-It also has an exposure corrector coupled with the sensitivity selector.
-On the other hand, there is no mirror lock, no depth-of-field tester, and no view of the iris value in the viewfinder.
+It also has an exposure corrector coupled with the film speed selector.
+On the other hand, there is no mirror lock, no depth-of-field tester, and no view of the aperture value in the viewfinder.

 Pentax ME with f:2,8/28 wide-angle.
 It can be seen that the body has lost some elements: the hubcap of the cocking lever, and, more annoying, the exposure mode selector (around the trigger).